Haroonabdulrazaq/mynextapp/README.md

 - You can't export an application with ISR Incremental Server rendering
 - You can't export an application without a getStaticPaths when you use getStaticProps (GetStaticProps is allowed but not without getStaticPaths and Fallback has to be set to True)
 - You can't use the Image tag from next/Image.

+## TypeScript Support

+- Add tsconfig to replace jsconfig in the root folder
+- Run `npm run dev` to restart the server
+- You tsconfig would be automatically populated
+- If you use baseURL or path alise, youll need to uodate it in your `tsconfg.json file`

 ## Getting Started